 After this, there was not much left for me to achieve but I needed, no wanted to carry on this route so I went on to Cycle up Britain, kayak across Scotland do a few marathons, I ran my own event for a couple of years, all the time raising much needed funds for my charities.
 There was still something missing in my life.

 After much soul searching, I started drifting back to the water and back to, what I thought was hard bloody work, but, it was what I loved.
 I went on in 2013 to do various short to middle distance swims and keep my hand in.
 In 2014 saw me taking on another marathon swim in Zürich.
-Swimming Switzerland’s longest swim along the length of lake Zürich whetted my appetite again and I now see myself soon staring down Salt River Valley in Arizona for, what will be my biggest swimming Challenge yet.
+Swimming one of Switzerland’s iconic organised swim events, along the length of lake Zürich whetted my appetite again and I now see myself soon staring down Salt River Valley in Arizona for, what will be my biggest swimming Challenge yet.

 4 LAKES, 4 DAYS, 41 MILES OF SWIMMING

 I became the fastest British swimmer to complete the Whole SCAR swim and it was the best Swim I have ever done.